DNREC Unveils Delaware’s First Publicly Available All-Terrain Wheelchair

 NASPD brings together state park leaders and professionals to foster collaboration, share best practices, and advocate for policies that support the sustainable management and enjoyment of each state’s treasured public lands.

-The Action Trackchair will be housed at White Clay Creek State Park, which has the largest trail system in Delaware State Parks.
+The Action Trackchair will be housed at White Clay Creek State Park, which has the largest trail system in Delaware’s state parks.
 To reserve the Action Trackchair for use in Delaware State Parks, call the White Clay Creek State Park Office at 302-368-6900.

 About DNREC